 "Yeah I started going to the gym," Billy said proudly, tensing his biceps, and glancing quickly in the mirror.
 "Where is everyone," he added, looking into the empty living room.

 "Your Mum is at work and your sister is busy at the library," he replied.
 "Michael is out in the garden with his friend Ibrahim."

-“Cool,” Billy said.
+"Cool," Billy said.
 He dropped his bags and hurried through the kitchen and out into the garden, stepping down the steps.
-It was a bright summer’s day, the sun shining through the trees onto the thick green grass.
+It was a bright summer's day, the sun shining through the trees onto the thick green grass.
 At the back of the garden were Michael and Ibrahim.
-They both had boxing gloves on and were both sparring.
+They both had boxing gloves on and were both throwing punches at each other, sparring.

 Billy stepped out onto the grass and took a seat on the bench.
 He watched closely as Ibrahim threw a few fast jabs at Michael who dodged them all expertly and countered with a quick and speedy right hand which caught Ibrahim flush in the face.
 The longer they fought the more intense the fight became, as Ibrahim relied on his speed and Michael his ability to counter.
 Billy marvelled at the strength and skill his brother showed as he combined flurries of attacks with expert defence, rocking Ibrahim a few times.
 Ibrahim was just as skilled, his combination of speed and power evident as he managed to catch Michael with a few sharp shots to the body.

 After twenty minutes they both stopped, touched gloves and embraced.